Jean-Baptiste de La Quintinie: Biography

-He then visited England twice and earned the esteem of King James II, who offered him the job of managing his gardens.
+La Quintinie visited England twice and earned the esteem of King James II, who offered him the job of managing his gardens.
 The Frenchman declined the offer, preferring to return to his home country.

 In 1662, La Quintinie married Marguerite Joubert, with whom he had three sons; Jean, Michel, and Gabriel.

-He then acquired skills and a reputation for creating magnificent gardens that permitted him to work for such notables as Louis II de Bourbon-Condé in Chantilly, Jean-Baptiste Colbert in Sceaux and Nicolas Fouquet in Vaux-le-Vicomte and to collaborate with André Le Nôtre, Charles Le Brun and Louis Le Vau.
-Following the disgrace of the superintendent of finance (Nicolas Fouquet) in 1661, Louis XIV gave him the job of designing and managing the Versailles vegetable garden.
-Later in 1670, the king created for him the title of Director of the royal fruit and vegetable gardens.
+La Quintinie acquired skills and a reputation for creating magnificent gardens that permitted him to work for Louis II de Bourbon-Condé in Chantilly, Jean-Baptiste Colbert in Sceaux and Nicolas Fouquet in Vaux-le-Vicomte and to collaborate with André Le Nôtre, Charles Le Brun and Louis Le Vau.
+Following the disgrace of the superintendent of finance (Nicolas Fouquet) in 1661, Louis XIV gave La Quintinie the job of designing and managing the Versailles vegetable garden.
+In1670, the king created the title of Director of the royal fruit and vegetable gardens for him.

-Between 1678 and 1683, he designed and built the Potager du roi.
-The location was chosen for its proximity to the Palace of Versailles and was referred to as the 'stinking pond', referring to a parcel that was so wet as to not be suitable for most types of gardening.
+Between 1678 and 1683, La Quintinie designed and built the Potager du roi.
+The location was chosen for its proximity to the Palace of Versailles, which was referred to as the 'stinking pond', referring to a parcel that was so wet as to not be suitable for most types of gardening.
 Once the nine-hectare site had been drained and filled in,^{:9} it was divided into a central square and 29 enclosed gardens.